Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Results

 Fig.~\ref{fig:sf_anisotropy} presents the square root of these structure functions for both velocity and magnetic field fluctuations, comparing the cases with guide field $B_g=0$, $B_g=0.3B_0$, and $B_g=B_0$.
 In all cases, clear anisotropies are present, with perpendicular fluctuations dominating over parallel ones.
-For the velocity fluctuations, the perpendicular component $\sqrt{SF_v(r_\perp,0)}$ follows a Kolmogorov-like slope close to $1/3$ up to 20$d_e$, whereas the parallel component $\sqrt{SF_v(0,r_\parallel)}$ exhibits a slope in between 1/3 and 1/2.
+For the velocity fluctuations, the perpendicular component $\sqrt{SF_v(r_\perp,0)}$ follows a slope close to $1/3$ up to 20$d_e$, whereas the parallel component $\sqrt{SF_v(0,r_\parallel)}$ exhibits a slope in between 1/3 and 1/2.
 Importantly, the anisotropy increases at small scales.
 This indicates that the velocity fluctuation anisotropy—specifically, the ratio of perpendicular to parallel components—is scale-dependent, becoming more pronounced at smaller scales.
 This behavior is consistent with theoretical expectations for magnetized turbulence \citep{LV99,CV20,2021ApJ...911...37H}.
 The presence of a guide field further amplifies this anisotropy, yielding a larger ratio of perpendicular to parallel fluctuations.

 In the absence of a guide field, magnetic-field fluctuations exhibit weaker anisotropy than velocity fluctuations, but with distinct trends.
 Both parallel and perpendicular magnetic structure functions scale more steeply than $1/2$, with the perpendicular component remaining somewhat larger than the parallel one.
 With a moderate guide field, $B_g=0.3B_0$, both components steepen further, and the difference between $\sqrt{{\rm SF}_B(r_\perp,0)}$ and $\sqrt{{\rm SF}_B(0,r_\parallel)}$ widens.
 The difference between $\sqrt{{\rm SF}_B(r_\perp,0)}$ and $\sqrt{{\rm SF}_B(0,r_\parallel)}$ further increases with a stronger guide field, $B_g=B_0$, and the scaling slopes remain steeper than $1/2$, with values closer to 2/3.
+Additionally, we tested the robustness of our results by excluding points within the reconnection regions where the magnetic field strength falls in the lowest 3rd percentile.
+We found that the results remain consistent with this exclusion.